Links on Android Authority may earn us a commission. Learn more.

 Khanifar also talks on the Digital Millennium Copyright Act (DMCA), and how exactly Congress needs to revise these “voluntary agreements” that most of the carriers aren’t following.
 He writes:

 There’s a simple and easy fix to all this.
 Congress could pass a bill clearly stating that it’s not illegal to circumvent a lock as long as there’s no intention of copyright infringement.

 This is exactly what the Unlocking Technology Act would have achieved in 2013, but unfortunately the bill was postponed due to “opposition from special interests.”

-If you haven’t read Sina Khanifar’s full report, you can find it here.
+If you haven’t read Sina Khanifar’s full report on Waveform, you can find it here.
 What are your thoughts on this analysis?
 Do you think carriers have a right to interpret the rules differently?
 Or do you think these conditions should be more closely enforced?
 Let us know your thoughts in the comments.

 T-Mobile reiterates that it isn’t just in compliance, it is much more lenient than its competitors.
 For example, it says AT&T requires a 60 day waiting period, while T-Mobile requires only 40 on unlocking postpaid phones.
 For those looking for more details on exactly what the CTIA requirements are, T-Mobile urges folks to go to the FCC’s website for more information.